nipafx/nipafx.dev/content/articles/2017-07-17-jdeps-tutorial.md

 Beyond that, there are some Java 9 and module-specific options.
 With `--require <modules>` you can list all modules that require the named ones.
 You can use `--jdk-internals` to analyze a project's problematic dependencies and `--generate-module-info` or `--generate-open-module` to create first drafts of module descriptors.
-As mentioned in passing, JDeps will also always report all [split packages](https://blog.codefx.org/java/java-9-migration-guide/#Split-Packages) it finds.
+As mentioned in passing, JDeps will also always report all [split packages](java-9-migration-guide#split-packages) it finds.

 In a future post, I will show you how to use these flags to help your project's modularization along.
 But even before that, JDeps is an important tool when [migrating to Java 9](java-9-migration-guide).

-[jms_in\_action title="Get my book and learn more about how to use JDeps for your Java 9 migration!"]

 ## Reflection